dancer1325/spring-experimental-grpc/README.md

   * `BindableService`
     * := interface /
-      * used by gRPC -- to bind -- services to the server
+      * used by gRPC -- to bind -- services to the gRPC server
   * `SimpleImplBase`
     * -- created by you from -- your Protobuf file